pqvst/hello/_posts/2018-09-21-integrating-ios-12-siri-shortcuts-using-objective-c.md

         // Extract the remote ID from the user info NSString* id = [userActivity.userInfo objectForKey:@"ID"];

-        // Restore the user activity...
+        // Restore the remote screen...
-        ...

         return YES;
     }